-- 11) Budget Summary and Justification: Review the summarized budget to ensure that details have been entered correctly.
-Provide a budget justification that clearly details how and where the funds will be used and why these expenditures are critical to the success of the proposed research. - 12) Current and Pending Support: Enter all current and pending support for all PIs on the proposal.
-Please indicate if there is any overlap with the proposed work. - 13) Organization Assurances: Answer the questions regarding use of human subjects, animals, recombinant DNA, and the possession of a Schedule 1 license should the work involve Schedule 1 substances. - 14) Proposal Narrative and Other Attachments: Upload the following documents: - a.
-Proposal Narrative. - b.
+- c.
 Facilities/Institutional Assurances (do not exceed one-half page): Provide a description of facilities available at the institution(s) where the work will be performed.
 If an institution does not have an official assurance document, please provide, in writing, assurances from the department chairperson or practice colleagues confirming the applicant's time, facilities, and future position, if research is funded.
-Please submit facilities/institutional assurances for each PI. - c.
+Please submit facilities/institutional assurances for each Pl. - d.
 Biosketch for PI: Applicants may use NIH biosketch format if preferred over the provided template. - i.
 Please include a statement that clearly articulates the specific rare epilepsy(ies) that your work targets.
-Also describe your interaction(s) with a rare epilepsy-related patient community and how your proposed work will benefit them.
+Also describe your interaction(s) with a rare epilepsy-related patient community and how your proposed work will benefit them. - ii.

-- ii.
 Optional: Applicants are encouraged to provide statements regarding their commitment to fostering diversity, equity, and inclusion in their research environment (100 words). - iii.
 Optional: Applicants may include a one-half page section describing any life events or circumstances that contributed to delays or gaps in their career trajectory.
 This may include information that may not otherwise be apparent to reviewers and can help provide context as they evaluate your professional trajectory and achievements.
-Examples include but are not limited to: being a member of a community underrepresented in biomedical research, having experienced a life event that impacted career trajectory (such as parenthood, family, or medical leave), COVID-19 pandemic-related effects, having a learning or other disability, coming from a low-income family, and being the first in your family to go to college. - d.
-Co-Investigator Biosketch: Upload biosketch for each co-investigator, if applicable. - e.
-Collaborator Letters of Support: Upload letters from collaborators indicating their support of the proposed work, if applicable. - f.
-Statement from mentor: A clearly articulated mentorship plan must be submitted for early career investigators. - g.
-Informed consent form: If applicable, provide a copy of the informed consent form for the proposed study. - h.
-Signed signature pages: Upload signed signature pages, which are generated in Step 15 of the application. - 15) Validate: The system will check for required components that have not been completed.
-You will not be able to submit until all required components are completed. - 16) Signature Pages: Click Print Signature Page to obtain a PDF of the document that needs to be signed by you (the submitting PI) and an institutional representative.
+Examples include but are not limited to: being a member of a community underrepresented in biomedical research, having experienced a life event that impacted career trajectory (such as parenthood, family, or medical leave), COVID-19 pandemic-related effects, having a learning or other disability, coming from a low-income family, and being the first in your family to go to college. - e.
+Co-Investigator Biosketch: Upload biosketch for each co-investigator, if applicable. - f.
+Collaborator Letters of Support: Upload letters from collaborators indicating their support of the proposed work, if applicable. - g.
+Statement from mentor: A clearly articulated mentorship plan must be submitted for early career investigators.

+- h.
+Informed consent form: If applicable, provide a copy of the informed consent form for the proposed study. - i.
+Signed signature pages: Upload signed signature pages, which are generated in Step 15 of the application.

+15) Validate: The system will check for required components that have not been completed.
+You will not be able to submit until all required components are completed.

+16) Signature Pages: Click Print Signature Page to obtain a PDF of the document that needs to be signed by you (the submitting PI) and an institutional representative.
 After signatures have been collected, scan and upload to Section 13.